wduquette/joe/mdbook/src/types.md

 - Instance methods
 - Static variables
 - Static methods
+- A static initializer

 Joe classes support single inheritance.

 See the section on [Classes](classes.md) for more information.

+## Records

+Joe scripts can define record types.
+Like Java record types, a Joe record has an ordered number of immutable fields, and can
+have:

+- Instance methods
+- Static variables
+- Static methods
+- A static initializer

+See the section on [Records](records.md) for more information.

 [^unicode]: Joe supports Unicode escapes, e.g., `\u1234`, as in Java;
 but only within string literals.